418sec/huntr/bounties/other/tpu/1/README.md

 # Description
-**Arbitrary Code Excecution** in Tensorflow/Models.The TensorFlow Model Garden is a repository with a number of different implementations of state-of-the-art (SOTA) models and modeling solutions for TensorFlow users.
-We aim to demonstrate the best practices for modeling so that TensorFlow users can take full advantage of TensorFlow for their research and product development
+**Arbitrary Code Excecution** in tensorflow/tpu.This repository is a collection of reference models and tools used with Cloud TPUs
 # Technical Description
 This package was vulnerable to Arbitrary code execution due to a use of a known vulnerable function **load()** in **pyyaml**
 # Exploit code